-Law School Coaches
+Law School Team

 Janeille graduated from Harvard Law School and Harvard's John F. Kennedy School of Government.
 She also holds a PhD in Criminal Justice Policy from the London School of Economics and Political Science, where she was the recipient of a Post-Graduate Research Scholarship.

 Janeille has worked as an associate in the London office of Simpson Thacher & Bartlett, a legal intern at the United Nations International Criminal Tribunal for Rwanda, and an international strategy consultant at PricewaterhouseCoopers.